hcoles/voices/README.md

 * Code to retrieve and run the voice models from the [piper](https://github.com/rhasspy/piper) project
 * A piper-compatible pure Java phonemizer for English partially ported from [phonemize](https://github.com/hans00/phonemize)
 * Compatible phoneme dictionaries for uk and us English
+* A multi-lingual phonemizer using the [onnx model](https://huggingface.co/OpenVoiceOS/g2p-mbyt5-12l-ipa-childes-espeak-onnx) from OpenVoiceOs

-The models are run using the onnxruntime library, so can run on both CPU and GPU.
+The models are run using the onnxruntime library, so can utilise both CPU and GPU.

-## Usage
+## English-Only Usage

 Using Voices requires three dependencies